 Please continue to check this page.
 This information will be reviewed as and when the situation changes.*

-There are times when it will be important for more than one person to visit.
+There are times when it will be important for more than two people to visit.
 Reasons for this might include:

 Please talk to the charge nurse or lead doctor caring for your loved one about compassionate visiting.